03 June 2019 by VegettoEX

 Back on above the cliff, Goku still manages to gain on Kuririn, so Kuririn says they should fight.
 When the smoke clears, Kuririn is all beaten up, and he says he’ll concede.
 Instead, though, Kuririn tosses the stone off into the distance, and Goku runs off to find it.
 Poor Goku, it was the fake one, and Kuririn gives Kame-Sen’nin the real stone.
 So, Kame-Sen’nin, Lunch, and Kuririn all enjoy some nice fish while Goku miserably watches them.
 Luckily for Goku, Lunch had unknowingly cooked fugu, causing everyone who ate it to become very sick.
 “Afterwards, the training was halted for three days, so that the three of them besides Goku could rest for their sickness.
 The reason is because they ate fugu tonight…”

-The majority of the Dragon Ball series was drawn in black and white, but every once in a while the fans were graced with some color pages.
-This breakdown will take a look at how many colored, red and gray scale, or black and white pages appeared in this chapter.
-Unfortunately, the original tankōbon were not released with these colors in-tact, so any colored pages shown are taken from the kanzenban releases.
+The majority of the Dragon Ball series was drawn in black and white, but chapters were occasionally published with color pages.
+This breakdown notes how many full-color, limited-color, and black-and-white pages appeared in this chapter.
+As the tankōbon volumes were not released with these colors intact, any color pages shown are taken from the kanzenban release.